-The Issuer CA shall revoke a Certificate within 24 hours after receipt and confirming one or more of the following occurred:
+The Issuer CA shall revoke a Certificate within 24 hours and use the corresponding CRLReason as per section 7.2 confirming one or more of the following occurred:

-- 1. The Subscriber requests in writing that the Issuer CA revoke the Certificate; - 2.
-The Subscriber notifies the Issuer CA that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
-The Issuer CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; or - 4.
-The Issuer CA obtains evidence that the validation of domain authorization or control for any FQDN or IP address in the Certificate should not be relied upon.
+- 1. The Subscriber requests in writing that the Issuer CA revoke the Certificate but does not specify a reason (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 2.
+The Subscriber notifies the Issuer CA that the original Certificate request was not authorized and does not retroactively grant authorization (CRLReason #9, privilegeWithdrawn)

+- 3. The Issuer CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (CRLReason #1, keyCompromise; - 4.
+The Issuer CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys) (CRLReason #1, keyCompromise);or - 5.
+The Issuer CA obtains evidence that the validation of domain authorization or control for any FQDN or IP address in the Certificate should not be relied upon (CRLReason #4, superseded).